ibm-cloud-docs/vmwaresolutions/shared/shared_overview.md

 # VMware Solutions Shared overview
 {: #shared_overview}

-{{site.data.keyword.vmwaresolutions_full}} Shared provides standardized and customizable deployment choices of VMware virtual data center environments.
-With VMware Solutions Shared virtual data center instances, you can quickly and seamlessly migrate or deploy VMware workloads to the cloud on top of IBM hosted VMware infrastructure.
+{{site.data.keyword.vmwaresolutions_full}} Shared provides standardized and customizable deployment choices of VMware® virtual data center environments.
+With VMware Solutions Shared virtual data center instances, you can quickly and seamlessly migrate or deploy VMware workloads to the cloud, on IBM-hosted VMware infrastructure.
 IBM provides a self-service on-demand VMware cloud computing platform with VMware vCloud Director running on {{site.data.keyword.cloud_notm}}.
 This Infrastructure as a Service (IaaS) on-demand offering provides the option to use specific virtual CPU (vCPU), storage, vRAM, Network, and IP, as needed.

 VMware Solutions Shared has the following IaaS subscription service types:

-* Multi-tenant On-Demand virtual data center instances
+* Multi-tenant on-demand virtual data center instances
-* Multi-tenant Reserved virtual data center instances
+* Multi-tenant reserved virtual data center instances

 You can manage the lifecycle of virtual data centers by using the VMware Solutions Shared offering.
 The following functions are supported when you use the vCloud Director Management console or public API: